To begin to understand why Muslims are backward, consider this passage from G. E. Von Grunebaum’s Modern Islam (1962):

-Bernard Lewis’ essay, “The Roots of Muslim Rage” (1990), not only portrays Islam’s profound hatred of the West, but its overweening arrogance and utter contempt for Western civilization.
+Most insightful is Bernard Lewis “The Roots of Muslim Rage” (Atlantic Monthly, September 1990).
+Lewis portrays not only Islam’s ruthless hatred of the West, but also its overweening arrogance and contempt for Western civilization.
 Convinced of its possession of absolute truth, Islam cannot believe it is of any value to study cultures steeped in error.
 Hence it discourages among the faithful any incentive to understand other cultures from the latter’s own point of view.

 Unlike Jews (and Westerners generally), people mired in the mentality of the Qur’an or of Islamic culture lack the ability to see or respect the other fellow’s point of view and to moderate their demands accordingly.
-This attitude makes fools of Israeli prime ministers who negotiate with Muslims!
+This attitude makes nonsense of negotiating with Muslims!

 The late Professor Y. Harkabi, a prominent Israeli expert on Islam, failed to draw this conclusion.
 Even though his book, Arab Attitudes to Israel (1972), is replete with Islamic vilification of Jews and Israel, he advocated a Muslim state in Judea and Samaria!
 I mention Harkabi because he was not only a former Director of Israel Military Intelligence, but also the mentor of Shimon Peres.
 Indeed, he was once head of Israel’s Command and Staff College.

-Harkabi’s moral equivalency is rooted in cultural relativism, a doctrine to which he explicitly subscribed.
+Harkabi’s moral neutrality or moral equivalence is rooted in the Hebrew University’s doctrine cultural relativism, to which he explicitly subscribed.

-The civilized idea of “enemies in war, in peace friends” – proclaimed in the American Declaration of Independence – contradicts Islamic culture and theology.
-This idea presupposes an international community of sovereign nation-states which, despite frequent wars, acknowledges that people can be friends despite their differences.
+The civilized idea of “enemies in war, in peace friends” proclaimed in the American Declaration of Independence, contradicts Islamic culture and theology.
+This European idea presupposes an international community of sovereign nation-states which, despite frequent wars, acknowledges that people can be friends despite their differences.
 Nothing in Islamic history affirms this basic principle of civilization.
-To reject this principle is to exalt war on the one hand, and to deny the sanctity of human life on the other – precisely the ethos of Jihad.
+To reject this principle is to exalt war on the one hand, and to deny the sanctity of human life, on the other – precisely the ethos of Jihad.

 There is but one honest conclusion to be drawn from this fourteen-century Islamic ethos: Israel will not enjoy genuine peace with its neighbors so long as Muslims remain Muslims!
 (Syrian-born psychiatrist Dr. Wafa Sultan concludes that Islam must be “transformed,” not merely “reformed.”)

-Harkabi’s aforementioned book provides an abundance of documentary evidence to confirm this conclusion, a conclusion obscured by his cultural relativism.
+Harkabi’s aforementioned book provides an abundance of documentary evidence to confirms Dr. Sultan’s conclusion, a conclusion obscured by Hakabi’s self-effacing moral equivalency.
 This relativism has stultified the mentality of Israel’s ruling elites: politicians and judges, academics and journalists.
-Despite Arab-Islamic barbarism, they stubbornly refuse to acknowledge and confront the enormity of evil that animates Israel’s enemies, and they persist in negotiating with these Janus-faced Jew-haters whose fanaticism, sterility, and love of death constitute the negation of civilization.
+Despite Arab barbarism, they stubbornly refuse to acknowledge the enormity of evil that animates Israel’s enemies, and they persist in negotiating with these Janus-faced Jew-haters whose fanaticism, sterility, and love of death constitute the negation of civilization.